larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 27:33
 or a deliberate thought to be sad.
 We tend to experience them in kind of a passive reflexive way.
 27:38
-And that brings us to the next thing, which are thoughts.
-Thoughts are really interesting because in many ways they're like perceptions
+And that brings us to the next thing, which are thoughts. **==Thoughts== are really interesting because ==in many ways they're like perceptions==
 Thoughts & Thought Control
 27:45
-except that they draw on not just what's happening in the present but also things we remember from the past 27:52 and things that we anticipate about the future.
-The other thing about thoughts that's really interesting is that thoughts can be both reflexive, 28:00 they can just be occurring all the time sort of like pop-up windows on a poorly filtered web browser, or they can be deliberate.
+==except that they draw on not just what's happening in the present but also things we remember from the past 27:52 and things that we anticipate about the future==.
+The other thing about thoughts that's really interesting is that ==thoughts can be both reflexive==, 28:00 they can just be occurring all the time sort of like pop-up windows on a poorly filtered web browser, ==or they can be deliberate==.**
 28:09
-We can decide to have a thought.
+**==We can decide to have a thought==.
 In fact, right now you could decide to have a thought just like you would decide to write something out on a piece of paper.
 28:15
-You could decide that you're listening to a podcast, that you are in a particular location.
-You're not just paying attention to what's happening, 28:21 you're directing your thought process.
-And a lot of people don't understand or at least appreciate that the thought patterns 28:27 and the neural circuits that underlie thoughts can actually be controlled in this deliberate way.
+You could decide that you're listening to a podcast, that you are in a particular location. ==You're not just paying attention to what's happening, 28:21 you're directing your thought process==**.
+And **a lot of people don't understand or at least appreciate that the ==thought patterns
+28:27
+and the neural circuits that underlie thoughts can actually be controlled in this deliberate way==.**
 28:33
-And then finally there are actions.
-Actions or behaviors are perhaps the most important aspect Actions
+And then finally there are actions. **Actions or behaviors are perhaps the most important aspect Actions
 28:40
 of our nervous system.
-Because first of all, our behaviors are actually the only thing 28:46 that are going to create any fossil record of our existence.
+Because first of all, our behaviors are actually the only thing 28:46 that are going to create any fossil record of our existence**.
 You know, after we die, the nervous system deteriorates, 28:53 our skeleton will remain.
 But it's, you know, in the moment of experiencing something very joyful 28:59